PREVIEW: THE GOUGE

 “You smoke?”
 Tommy asked.

 “No,” she smiled.
 Karen hadn’t known that Tommy smoked cigarettes.
 He didn’t smell like smoke.
-Usually, that was a real turnoff for her, but in that moment, she decided to overlook it.
+Usually that was a real turnoff for her, but in that moment she decided to overlook it.

-“These aren’t regular cigarettes, ya know,” Tommy said as he flipped the top of box package open to reveal several hand-rolled joints.
+“These aren’t regular cigarettes, ya know,” Tommy said as he flipped the top of the box package open to reveal several hand-rolled joints.

 “No thanks,” Karen finally said hoping that Tommy wouldn’t think of her as lame.